databrickslabs/ucx/src/databricks/labs/ucx/queries/migration/main/02_0_workflow_migration_problems.md

 ## 2 - Workflow migration problems

 The table on the right assist with verifying if workflows are Unity Catalog compatible.
-It can be filtered on the code path, problem code and workflow name.
+It can be filtered on the path, problem code and workflow name.
 The table:
-- Points to the code with a detected problem using the code path, workflow & task reference and start/end line & column;
+- Points to a problem detected in the code using the code path, workflow & task reference and start/end line & column;
-- Explains the detected problem with a humanreadable message and a problem code.
+- Explains the problem with a humanreadable message and a code.

 The workflow migration problems are updated after running [workflow linter workflow](https://github.com/databrickslabs/ucx/blob/main/README.md#workflow-linter-workflow).